nephio-experimental/one-summit-22-workshop/nephio-ansible-install/README.md

 Some customizations are required to tailor the installation to your environment.
 Edit the inventory/nephio.yaml file where you update:

 - cloud_user: the username that is created to access the VM using SSH
-- github_username: your github user name
+- github_username: your GitHub username
-- github_token: github access token to access github [github personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+- github_token: GitHub access token to access GitHub [GitHub personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
-- github_organization: (optional) if you use a github organization for the repo's you should add your github organization here, otherwise it uses the github username
+- github_organization: (optional) if you use a GitHub organization for the repositories you should add your GitHub organization here, otherwise it uses the GitHub username
-- gitea_username: your [gitea](https://gitea.io) (local repo) username
+- gitea_username: your [gitea](https://gitea.io) (local repository) username
-- gitea_password: your [gitea](https://gitea.io) (local repo) password
+- gitea_password: your [gitea](https://gitea.io) (local repository) password

-Note: You can choose between using remote github repos or local gitea repos for your Nephio environment by setting either the github variables or the gitea variables.
+Note: You can choose between using remote GitHub repositories or local gitea repositories for your Nephio environment by setting either the GitHub variables or the gitea variables.

 To start running ansible playbooks an ansible environment is required.
 Below is an example how to install ansible using a virtual environment.
-The repo scripts rely on the ansible galaxy community collection
+The repository scripts rely on the ansible galaxy community collection

 ```python
 python3 -m venv .venv